 Building green helps reduce negative impacts on the environment and preserve the Earth's resources for future generations.
 Building green doesn't necessarily mean your home has to be more expensive or that you need to use alternative materials and methods.
-In fact, when you build green you can often reduce your overall expenses by using traditional materials in efficient and environmentally friendly ways.
+In fact, as long as the methods are efficient and environmentally friendly, it is often possible to reduce overall expenses and build green using traditional materials.